zetvies/alica/README.md

 ### 5. Try the Syntax and Have Fun!

 Open `http://localhost:4254` in a web browser and start coding your sequences.
-See Hints in the bottom right of the editor.
+Click the **?** button in the bottom right corner to view keyboard shortcuts and complete syntax documentation.

 ## Features